mindaugas-pro/personal-website-jobsearch/README.md

 npm install
 ```

+3. In the file 'sendEmail.js' enter you email provider, email addrress and
+    password.
+This will enable to send an email to you directly from
+    website.
+Please note, that 2 step verification should be disabled for
+    gmail, otherwise gmail will block sending emails.

-3. Run the following code to start application on port 3000:
+4. Run the following code to start application on port 3000:

 ```
 npm start app
 ```

-4. Go to your browser and paste the following url address:
+5. Go to your browser and paste the following url address:

 ```
 http://localhost:3000